livio/RichErrorModule/README.md

 	myErr = new Error('Something went wrong'),
 	options = {},
-	exRich = remie.create(myErr, options); // creates a new instance of Rich Error
+	exRich = remie.create(myErr, options); // creates a new instance of Rich Error exRich = exRich.toResponseObject() // removes the empty properties /* exRich should look like this but stack will vary
+{ error:
+   { message: 'Something went wrong',
+     stack: 'Error: Something went wrong\n    at /Users/You/wherever/your-file\n at here\n at there' },
+  level: 'error',
+  statusCode: 500 } */
 ```

 ## Parameters